All Around the Isle of Skye

 Next ferry—Mallaig to Armadale.
 We weren’t booked until much later in the day, but got on standby and made the very next ferry which… left in five minutes again.
 Such good ferry luck.
 With this, we’ve finally arrived on the Isle of Skye.
 A couple hours earlier than we were scheduled to!

 As were Islay and Mull, Skye was amazing.
+A really well-known sort of dream destination for travelers.
 What’s interesting about the three islands is that, while they’re geographically one on top of the other, they all have completely different landscapes.
 Islay is very beachy with some green in the middle, Mull is foresty, and Skye is actually a bit like the Faroes or Iceland with dramatic yellow-grass hills.

 The coastal areas are greener and rocky, but a lot of the center is super interesting rock formations where, even on a good weather day (like the one we were having), the clouds build up and create a menacing sky.
 We drove up to the north of the island and visited The Storr and Kilt Rock (rock formations), drove back down and visited Fairy Glen (waterfalls).